Statue of a Kouros

-This marble statue of a Kouros (youth) is one of the earliest statues of a human figure carved in Attica, Athens during 590–580 B.C.
+This marble statue of a Kouros is one of the earliest sculptures of a human figure carved in Athens from 590–580 B.C.

-This pose provided a simple style that was used by Greek sculptors in the 6th century B.C. as they learnt the art of sculpting human figures.
+This pose provided a simple style used by Greek sculptors in the 6th century B.C. as they learned the art of sculpting human figures.

-The athletes competed in the nude and the Greeks considered that the athletes represented the ideal in humanity and in culture.
+The athletes competed in the nude, and the Greeks considered that the athletes represented the ideal in humanity and culture.

 - Title: Statue of a Kouros

 - Date: ca. 590–580 B.C.

 - Dimensions: H: 76 in.
 (195 cm); W: 20 in.
 (52 cm)

 - Museum: Metropolitan Museum of Art – MET, New York, USA